ivoras/epidem/README.md

 # IMPORTANT DISCLAIMER

-The author of this tool is NOT AN EPIDEMILOGIST, NOT EVEN A MEDICAL DOCTOR!
+The author of this tool is NOT AN EPIDEMIOLOGIST, NOT EVEN A MEDICAL DOCTOR!
 Do not draw conclusions based on the results of this tool.